USDD Price Hits $1.00 on Major Exchanges (USDD)

-USDD (USDD) traded 0.2% higher against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on April 1st.
-One USDD token can currently be bought for $1.00 or 0.00001438 BTC on popular cryptocurrency exchanges.
-USDD has a market capitalization of $728.69 million and approximately $9.20 million worth of USDD was traded on exchanges in the last day.
-Over the last week, USDD has traded down 0.1% against the dollar.
+USDD (USDD) traded 0.1% lower against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on April 2nd.
+One USDD token can currently be bought for $1.00 or 0.00001518 BTC on popular cryptocurrency exchanges.
+USDD has a market capitalization of $727.37 million and approximately $8.86 million worth of USDD was traded on exchanges in the last day.
+Over the last week, USDD has traded up 0.6% against the dollar.

 Here’s how similar cryptocurrencies have performed over the last day: